aventine-hub/CLPortfolio/README.md

 Elementary Guide, August 2018 - August 2020

 - Provided a consistent and pleasant environment for children aged 6-9.
-- Planned and coordinated successful community events for 200+ families.
+- Planned and coordinated successful community events by communicating with 200+ families.
-- Successfully guided children through challenges, both educational and emotional.
+- Successfully mentored children through challenges, both educational and emotional.

 #### Texas Parks and Wildlife Department | Houston, TX and Austin, TX
 Outdoor Recreation Coordinator, June 2016 - August 2018
-- Assisted and co-lead Texas Outdoor Family Programs in Texas State Parks.
+- Assisted and collaborated on Texas Outdoor Family Programs in Texas State Parks.
-- Conducted award-winning outdoor education programs including camping, fishing, hiking, kayaking, geocaching, biking, and outdoor cooking.
+- Conducted award-winning outdoor education programs while communicating ideas to a wide range of abilities.
 - Planned and conducted outreach events on behalf of Texas State Parks; spoke with over 2,000 stakeholders about Texas State Parks between June and August.